ionic-team/ionic-framework/core/src/foundations/README.md

 Using [Style Dictionary](https://amzn.github.io/style-dictionary/), these tokens generate 3 files inside `core/src/foundations`:

-- `ionic.root.scss` - native CSS Custom Properties inside a :root element.
+- `ionic.root.scss` - native CSS Custom Properties inside a `:root` element.
 - `ionic.vars.scss` - SCSS variables, based on the native ones, that are used internally on all CSS/SCSS code.
 - `ionic.utility.scss` - list of utility classes based on each Design Token.

 This refers, more or less, to what's known as System Tokens, which are decisions that systematize the design language for a specific theme or context.

 Currently, Reference Tokens and Component Tokens are not used.
-Instead we are defining a base architecture for system tokens, that will inform the :root and global scss variables, and then we let the scss architecture propagate that to the Components.
+Instead we are defining a base architecture for system tokens, that will inform the `:root` and global SCSS variables, and then we let the SCSS architecture propagate that to the Components.

 ## Format

-The new [W3C Design Tokens Format](https://design-tokens.github.io/community-group/format/) was followed.
-This is a recent effort to normalize the nomenclature of Design Tokens.
+The latest [W3C Design Tokens Format](https://design-tokens.github.io/community-group/format/) was adhered to, this is a recent effort to normalize the nomenclature of Design Tokens.

 The nomenclature has the following structure: `type - type variation - modifier name - $value`